sentinel1909/rust-temperature-converter/README.md

 The input temperature must be a floating point number, i.e. 25.0.

-In this iteration of the program, negative temperature values are not accepted.
+You can enter negative temperature values, i.e. -25.0.

 ## Usage